Generic Name: tedizolid (oral/injection) (te DIZ oh lid)

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-What should I discuss with my healthcare provider before taking tedizolid?
+What should I discuss with my healthcare provider before using tedizolid?

 You should not use tedizolid if you are allergic to it.